-Set over three floors in a former town hall, the museum hosts artworks and artefacts dating back 2,000 years.
+Set over three floors in a former town hall, the museum is home to artworks and artefacts dating back 2,000 years.
 The Georgian building opened in June following a two-year refurbishment project led by John McAslan + Partners, who restored its former courthouses and prison cells and transformed the grand first-floor Assembly Room into a gallery.
-The museum will host contemporary art shows and cultural events as well as exhibitions exploring St Albans’ past.
+The site will host contemporary art shows and cultural events as well as exhibitions exploring St Albans’ past.

 Studio Sutherl& worked with the architectural practice to create a new visual identity and wayfinding for the museum, taking inspiration from the city’s historic coat of arms and its saltire flag.

 The museum’s logo is made up of four triangles, with the negative space forming the shape of a cross.
 The logotype provides another nod to the cross, with its name rotated 45 degrees to form an ‘x’ instead of a plus symbol.